 (Image: Bricks with ceramic fragments, Arita, Japan)

-While interpreting for some visitors from the USA recently, Miyazawa Kenji’s poem 「雨ニモマケズ」(Strong in the Rain) came up in conversation.
+While interpreting for some visitors from the USA recently, Miyazawa Kenji’s poem 「雨ニモマケズ」(Strong in the Rain) came up in conversation–as one would expect, they had never heard of it.
 The poem, which had already been a widely-known perennial favorite in Japan for decades, became almost ubiquitous in the wake of the Great East Japan Earthquake.
-Thinking to show them a translated version, I ran a search on my iphone, but all that came up after a brief survey was (in my opinion) a really unsatisfactory translation featured by the Japan Times.
-As simple as the poem is, I decided I would just jot down my own translation instead.
-And, since I went through the trouble, I thought I would go ahead and also upload said translation here.
+As simple as the poem is, I decided I would just jot down my own translation.
+And, having already gone that far, I thought I would also upload said translation here.

 Strong in the rain

 And in the wind

 And in the snow and in the summer heat